InRule/DevOpsServices/doc/Barium.md

 |BariumLive.**Template**| The template defined in the Barium process to create an instance from.
 |BariumLive.**Message**| The start message configured in the Barium process.
 |BariumLive.**ProcessName**| The name of the Barium process to create an instance from.
+|BariumLive.**ApprovalUrlField**| The name of the field configured in the Start message and on the form for the approval link to be posted to.

 <dl><br /></dl>